GENERAL HEALTH RESOURCES

 For answers to your COVID-19 questions, call 1-833-4ASKODH (1-833-427-5634).

-NEW: On May 20, 2020, Ohio Governor Mike DeWine announced that a new and advisory had been signed by Ohio Department of Health Director Amy Acton, M.D., MPH, modifying prior orders.
+UPDATE 5/21/20: On May 20, 2020, Ohio Governor Mike DeWine announced that a new and advisory had been signed by former Ohio Department of Health Director Amy Acton, M.D., MPH, modifying prior orders.

 Titled “Urgent Health Advisory: Ohioans Protecting Ohioans,” the new advisory recommends (but does not require) that Ohioans continue to stay at home as much as possible.
 It maintains mandates limiting large groups and requiring safe business conditions to prevent the spread of COVID-19 in the State of Ohio.
 It also advises elderly people and those who are vulnerable as a result of illness to take additional precautions.
 Read the full advisory here.